Philadelphia Estate Planning, Tax and Small Business Attorney

 Warning: The above discussion is a general overview and does not cover all of the complexities and steps in the estate and probate process.
 It is essential to have a trained estates attorney assist in this detailed and technical area of the law.
 Do not hesitate to contact us with any questions or if you need our assistance.

-Tax Court representation or administrative negotiations with the IRS, the Pennsylvania Department of Revenue and the City of Philadelphia Department of Revenue as well as other taxing authorities.
-He assists clients concerning all aspects of federal, state and Philadelphia taxes.
+Mr. Fromm assists and represents clients concerning all aspects of federal, state and Philadelphia taxes.
+He also provides representation in administrative negotiations with the IRS, the Pennsylvania Department of Revenue and the City of Philadelphia Department of Revenue as well as other taxing authorities.

 For an article on the new IRS Fresh Start Program for unemployed taxpayers and changes to installment agreements click IRS Fresh Start Program.
 You can also learn about offers in compromise by reading Offer in Compromise: IRS Streamlined Offer-In-Compromise Program